AirBorne Conference Pages

 S.T.A.B.L.E.
 Cardiac Module Learner Course

-This learner course, taught by Howard Stein, MD, provides general guidelines for the assessment and stabilization of neonates with suspected congenital heart disease (CHD).
+This learner course provides general guidelines for the assessment and stabilization of neonates with suspected congenital heart disease (CHD).

 In completing this module, the learner will gain an increased understanding of the following concepts: The physical assessment and differential diagnosis of neonates with suspected CHD, the anatomic features, clinical presentation, initial stabilization of neonates with CHD, and the modifications in the S.T.A.B.L.E. guidelines that are necessary when caring for neonates with CHD.